 Commercial Dog Daycares

 In both private and commercial daycare facilities, all dogs must be healthy in order to prevent the spread of infectious diseases and parasites.
 Dog owners are required to present proof of current vaccinations for their dogs.
-Be sure to provide current contact information for you and your veterinarian in case of emergency.
+You will also need to provide current contact information for you and your veterinarian in case of an emergency.

 The Best Choice For Your Dog